Trump Wiretapped? Intelligence Community Collected Information On Trump Team

 “It was essentially a lot of information on the President-Elect and his transition team and what they were doing.”

-Another reported asked a question many undoubtedly wondered about.
+Another reporter asked a question many undoubtedly wondered about.

 “How are we confident then that this has nothing to do with the Russians?”

-Nunes answered, “Because I read through them and there was nothing to do with Russia.”
+Nunes answered, “Because I read through them and there was nothing to do with Russia.

 “Bluntly put, everything that I was able to view did not involve Russia or any discussion with Russians.”

-He said “That doesn’t mean it doesn’t exist” but that of this information “none of it has to do with Russia.”
+He said, “That doesn’t mean it doesn’t exist” but that of this information, “none of it has to do with Russia.”

-The FBI investigation into Trump’s possible ties with Russia is a separate investigation, but none of the documents shown to Nunes had evidence that would help them.
+The FBI inquiry into Trump’s possible ties with Russia is a separate investigation, but none of the documents shown to Nunes had evidence that would help them.

 Nunes emphasized that the true problem here was that information about Trump and his associates was widely distributed throughout the intelligence community.
 Although it may be unsettling to some Americans, the current state of American government is such that they had the right to collect all of the information that they did.
 However, information can only be shared between the intelligence communities if it pertains to a current investigation.
 Furthermore, information included in the reports on persons unrelated to an investigation must be redacted.